 Tragedy Ann is a Forward-looking Folk duo from Guelph, Ontario.

-Braiding organic vocal harmonies with accordion, singing saw, guitars, and ukulele, Tragedy Ann’s arrangements are as delicate as they are driving.
+Braiding organic vocal harmonies with organ, accordion, singing saw, and guitars, Tragedy Ann’s arrangements are as delicate as they are driving.
 Their concerts emanate “…the honesty and enthusiasm of people who can’t help but create and perform.”
 (Jon Farmer, Georgian Bay Roots).

 With their new album Heirlooms, Liv Cazzola and Braden Phelan issue a call for deeper connection with each other and with the natural world.

 The answer to this call is reflected both in the collaborative creation process and the meaningful ways in which Heirlooms will be shared.
 Setting these intentions rooted them and provided the insight needed to nourish the project and create something lasting.